venysssssssssss/AwsOverview/README.md

 ### 4.3.
 EC2 User Data

 - It is possible to bootstrap our instances using an EC2 User data script.
-- **bootstrapping** means launching commands when a machine starts.
+- **Bootstrapping** means launching commands when a machine starts.
 - That script is **only run once** at the instance first start.
 - EC2 user data is used to automate boot tasks such as:
   - Installing updates.